The Winter Term International Travel Grant Program provides funding for independent clinical or research/writing projects abroad during Winter Term.

 To be considered for a Winter Term International Travel Grant, an HLS student must:

-- Be enrolled as a J.D. or LL.M. student during Winter Term of January 2017.
+- Be enrolled as a J.D. or LL.M. student during Winter Term in January 2018.

-- Apply for and be approved for a clinical project, or register for a Winter Term Research / Writing project, that will require travel outside of the United States for the duration of Winter Term in January 2017.
+- Apply for and be approved for a clinical project, or register for a Winter Term research/writing project, that will require travel outside of the United States for the duration of Winter Term in January 2018.

-- Submit the Winter Term International Travel Grant Application together with all required attachments (see section below on Applications for Funding), including a complete copy of the Clinical or Winter Term Writing application, to International Legal Studies.
+- Submit the Winter Term International Travel Grant Application together with all required attachments (see section below on Applications for Funding), including a complete copy of the substantive clinical or Winter Term Writing application, to International Legal Studies.

 - Demonstrate in the grant application that the travel proposed is critical to the completion of the project.